Fresh Peach Clafoutis

 Instructions

 - Preheat oven to 350º.
-Grease a 9 inch pie plate or ceramic tart dish with butter and use about 1 tablespoon of sugar to dust the dish.
+Grease a 9-inch pie plate or ceramic tart dish with butter and use about 1 tablespoon of sugar to dust the dish.

 - Mix all ingredients except peaches in a blender on high for about a minute, stopping to scrape down the sides.
-Pour half the batter on bottom of dish.
-Arranged sliced fruit over batter.
-Pour the rest of the batter over peaches.

-- Bake 45-60 minutes till top puffs and turns golden brown.
+- Bake 45-60 minutes till the top puffs and turns golden brown.
 Dust with powdered sugar to serve.

 Notes